Houston 3, Arizona 2 | Federal News Network

 |0

-Umpires_Home, Marvin Hudson; First, Adam Hamari; Second, Brian Knight; Third, Mike Muchlinski.
+Umpires_Home, Adam Hamari; First, Brian Knight; Second, Mike Muchlinski; Third, Marvin Hudson.

 Copyright © 2020 .
 All rights reserved.
 This website is not intended for users located within the European Economic Area.